 If your wedding plans have changed and you already sent out invitations, reception-only invites should be sent out to everyone who received one before.
 Doing so will clarify your new plans with your entire guestlist.
 Plus, having a formal invite will help make the event feel special and important, despite the hurdles it may have taken to get there.

 Now that we’ve covered the common questions like the whats, whos, whens, and hows, let’s look at some wording examples.
+Again, keep in mind that these tips may differ from traditional wedding invitation wording.

 Refer to in the case of a destination wedding, elopement, or civil ceremony followed by a reception at a later date.
 What’s key here is letting the guest know you’ve already been married.
 For example, don’t invite them to witness your marriage.
 Instead, invite them to a reception in celebration of your wedding.
 However much or little information you want to include in this regard is up to you.